temporalio/documentation/docs-src/cli/cmd-options/build-id.md

     - command-line-interface-cli
 ---

-Identifies the Build to retrieve reachability information for.
+Identifies the build to retrieve reachability information for.
-May be specified multiple times.
+Can be specified multiple times.